 We could safely watch them from the boardwalk without disturbing their important tasks but close enough to notice a few exciting details.
 A cattle egret would steal sticks from the ibis nest while they weren’t watching.
 Spoonbills couples were teaming up passing sticks from one to another.

-Responsible travel tip: Do not feed the birds (or the turtles or other wildlife really).
+Responsible travel tip: Do not feed the birds (or the turtles or any other wildlife really).
 It can make them sick and/or they could become aggressive.

 If you wish, you could easily spend half a day in Bundaberg Botanic Gardens.
 The park isn’t very big, but there are gardens and a few museums to visit (Hinkler Hall of Aviation, Fairymead House Sugar Museum and District Historical Museum).